BRYN4444/HitmanRoulette/README.md

 * **Other Fixes:**
   * When Mobile browsing, added a sentence mentioning to touch the [INFO] text to display descriptions for settings.
   * Minor style improvement for mobile browsing.

----

-**March 19th, 2022**
-* **HITMAN:**
-  * **The Author & Patient Zero:**
-    * **Contracts Mode Targets:** NPC "Jeff" added.
-Note: He only appears if you've 'saved' him linearly through the Patient Zero Campaign (look up a guide).
-In the Patient Zero Mission he drops three random weapons, two of which aren't in the mission normally.
-I would have added these to the Roulette's data, but since they're random each time you start the mission that would be a randomizer on top of a randomizer and could lead to real frustration (if you roll a elimination method that works with the weapons he drops, then congrats).